Camping in Kaeng Krachan national park Thailand

 Lesson learned – if you choose to camp on a Thai public holiday, don’t expect much sleep

-If we can pause for an ecology aside, Kaeng Krachan is situated on the boundary of four zoogeographic subregions, which explains the diversity of its wildlife.
+If we can pause for an ecology aside, Kaeng Krachan National Park is situated on the boundary of four zoogeographic subregions, which explains the diversity of its wildlife.
 To the south, there is a mix of semi-evergreen forest and deciduous forest, and to the north, it moves to more evergreen forest.
-As we’ve mentioned, the park is home to over 400 species of birds, 300 butterfly species and over 50 species of mammals, including leopards, clouded leopards, elephants and porcupines.
+As we’ve mentioned, the park is home to over 400 species of birds in Kaeng Krachan, 300 butterfly species and over 50 species of mammals, including leopards, clouded leopards, elephants and porcupines.

-Our morning trek took us through semi-evergreen forest and deciduous forest.
+Our morning trek on our Kaeng Krachan tour took us through semi-evergreen forest and deciduous forest.
 Now, even though we both have backgrounds in ecology, we thought that deciduous described trees that lost their leaves in winter when it got cold.
 Memories of autumn for us include jumping in piles of multicoloured leaves – reds, yellows and golds, followed by winter with the bare tree branches in the cold dim light.
 So how was there deciduous forest in tropical Thailand?
 It’s always hot, right?